 Since BookEnds was founded in 1999, our agents have been proud to consider themselves an active part of the author's publishing team.
 Our goal is to work together with the author to make all of her dreams come to fruition.

 Our agents are always looking for fresh new material from both published and unpublished authors.
-Before submitting to us, however, we ask that you read our submission guidelines to better ensure that the work you're sending is right for BookEnds and to ensure that what you send us is as "rejection-proof" as you can make it.
+Before submitting to us, we ask that you read our submission guidelines to better ensure that the work you're sending is right for BookEnds and to ensure that what you send is as "rejection-proof" as you can make it.

-In fiction we represent all areas of romance, mystery, suspense, science fiction and fantasy, women's fiction, new adult, picture books, middle grade, and young adult.
+In fiction we represent all areas of romance, mystery, suspense, science fiction and fantasy, women's fiction, picture books, middle grade, and young adult.

 In nonfiction we represent titles in the following areas: current affairs, reference, business and career, parenting, pop culture, coloring books, and general nonfiction.

 BookEnds does not represent short fiction, poetry, screenplays, or techno-thrillers.

 BookEnds has worked hard to streamline all of our processes and save a tree.
-For those reasons, we ask that all submissions be made electronically.
+For those reasons, we ask that all submissions be made electronically through the Query Manager database.
+The requirements for each agent can be found on her submission form.

 At BookEnds you have the opportunity to query the specific agent you think would best represent your work.
 To learn more about our agents and who to submit to you can read the About Us page.
-A brief description of each agent's most current preferences and the links to contact them are provided below.
+A brief description of each agent's most current preferences and the links to submit are provided below.

-Jessica Faust is open to all submissions in mystery, thrillers, and suspense including, but not limited to, psychological thrillers, historical mystery, cozies, romantic suspense, YA thrillers, and anything with a strong female protagonist.
-She's also looking for magical realism, erotic romance, contemporary YA, and women's fiction.
+Jessica Faust is open to all submissions in mystery, thrillers, and suspense including, but not limited to, psychological and domestic suspense thrillers, historical mystery, cozies, romantic suspense, YA thrillers, and anything with a strong female protagonist.
+She's also looking for magical realism, contemporary YA, and women's fiction.
 In nonfiction, Jessica would like to see more small-business, entrepreneur, management and career related titles.